Korrbit/ffxi-topaz-octopus/readme.md

 Microservices approach sets up multiple map containers (one for each map) seperate services (game, connect, search and db); utilizes docker volume to persist db data as well as build data;

-all instances are based off of ubuntu:bionic, db is based off mariadb:10.4.5-bionic
+all instances are based off of ubuntu:focal, db is based off mariadb:focal

 ---